Enrollment limited to 12 students

 Please request supply list

 Collage is an art form that can be mastered by all from the novice to the accomplished artist.
-Join award winning collage artist Lucy Fradkin for an in-depth personal exploration of the medium.
-Students will use collage, paint and a variety of materials to create unique mixed media works that express personal stories with symbolic meaning.
-Art techniques will focus on line, composition, color, pattern and the use of collage as a design element.
-Demonstrations will include mapping out a painting and archival collage techniques.
-Although students will work independently on projects, daily discussions and critiques will be integral to this workshop.
+Join award winning collage artist Lucy Fradkin in an in depth personal exploration of the medium.
+Students will use collage and paint to create unique works that express personal stories with symbolic meaning.
+Demonstrations will include archival collage technique and mapping out a painting.
+We will discover how to incorporate disparate elements into a new composition using line, color, form and pattern.
+Although group discussions and critiques will be integral to this workshop, individual work and one-on-one instruction will be the focus.

 About the Instructor